 Next, try a cat fountain if your cat doesn’t seem to like still water.
 Some cats prefer the moving water of these fountains and will drink it right up!

 Lastly, if your cat will allow it, add a little water to their food.
-Even small amounts will help prevent many of the issues that come from a diet without enough hydration, including feline idiopathic cystitis, UTIs, bladder stones, lower tract infections, kidney issues, and even kidney failure.
+Even small amounts will help prevent many of the issues that come from a diet without enough hydration, including feline idiopathic cystitis, UTIs, lower tract infections, kidney issues, kidney failure and bladder stones in cats.

 Consider Special Dietary Needs